How to get enough sleep?

 It’s a skill.
 Really.
 It doesn’t just happen.

 One kind is hard to teach in simple terms.
 It can’t be easily simplified down into point-by-point instructions.

-If you can simplify it, you’re what they call a “superstar teacher.”
+If you can simplify it, you’re a “superstar teacher.”

 Writing essays is one of those complex skills.